einbahnstrasse/Goldford-MTEC1003/schedule.markdown

 <img src="/Goldford-MTEC1003/assets/organized.gif" alt="organized" width="400" align="right">

 # Schedule
 _This page will be updated frequently with examples, video tutorials, links to new resources, and occasional updates to LAB ASSIGNMENTS.
-Our schedule follows the [CityTech Fall 2023 Schedule](https://www.citytech.cuny.edu/registrar/docs/fall_2023.pdf){:target="_blank"}.
+Our schedule follows the {{ site.CUNY-calendar }}.
 The following topics and their precise order may change.
 Check here for updates!_
 <div class="instructornote">
 <p markdown="span"><em><b>Study all slides, references, and tutorials before each class.</b></em></p></div>
 **Skip to:** <a href="#w1">Week 1</a> <a href="#w2">Week 2</a> <a href="#w3">Week 3</a> <a href="#w4">Week 4</a> <a href="#w5">Week 5</a> <a href="#w6">Week 6</a> <a href="#w7">Week 7</a> <a href="#w8">Week 8</a> <a href="#w9">Week 9</a> <a href="#w10">Week 10</a> <a href="#w11">Week 11</a> <a href="#w12">Week 12</a> <a href="#w13">Week 13</a> <a href="#w14">Week 14</a> <a href="#w15">Week 15</a>